RicardoIT-Web/c-soars_ltd/README.md

 Can the admin view the Users contact details?

-The contact form allows the User to fill in thier name and prefered contact.
+The contact form allows the User to fill in their name and preferred contact.
 This detail is saved and send to the admin view where they are able to view the required details to respond to User.

 User Story [#4](https://github.com/RicardoIT-Web/diners-3star-restaurant/issues/4)